kazewong/flowMC/docs/source/configuration.rst

 model_init
 ^^^^^^^^^^

 Dictionary with keys ``params`` and ``variables`` allowing to use the model trained during a previous run of the NFSampler.
 These variables can be retrieved from the ``NFSampler.state`` after a run.
-An exemple is provided in :ref:`tutorials/mog_pretrain`.
+An exemple is provided in :ref:`tutorials`.